krober10nd/SeismicMesh/README.rst

     """
-    Build a mesh of the BP2004 benchmark velocity model in serial or parallel Takes roughly 1 minute with 2 processors and less than blank GB of RAM.
+    Build a mesh of the BP2004 benchmark velocity model in serial or parallel Takes roughly 1 minute with 2 processors and less than 1 GB of RAM.
     """

     # Name of SEG-Y file containg velocity model.